 This Creamy Lemon Tart with Shortbread Crust and Limoncello soaked berries is the ultimate spring dessert.

 I have two favorite flavors when it comes to dessert – lemon and chocolate, though I rarely combine them together.
 In the spring and summer, lemon tends to be my go-to for dessert as I like the light, tart taste in the warmer months.
 This Creamy Lemon Tart is great for a special occasion, however easy enough to make for a special treat during the week too.
-I actually made this for Easter Dinner and it got rave reviews from my dinner guests!!
+I’ve made this for Easter Dinner several times and always get rave reviews from dinner guests!!